-The New Southern Sky (NSS) is a programme to modernise Aotearoa New Zealand's airspace and air navigation systems.
+The New Southern Sky (NSS) is a programme to modernise New Zealand's airspace and air navigation systems.

-It is led by the Authority in partnership with MoT and Airways Aotearoa New Zealand.
+It is led by the Authority in partnership with MoT and the Airways Corporation.
 NSS was approved by Cabinet and commenced in 2014.

-The aim of NSS is to implement the Cabinet-directed National Airspace and Air Navigation Plan through a coordinated and collaborative approach across the aviation sector to deliver safety, social, economic and environmental benefits.
+The aim of NSS is to implement the Cabinetdirected National Airspace and Air Navigation Plan through a coordinated and collaborative approach across the aviation sector to deliver safety, social, economic and environmental benefits.